-I believe it doesn’t matter who we are, or who we go on to meet, everyone has something special to give.
+It doesn’t matter who we are, or who we go on to meet, everyone has something special to give.
 On our parts, we must be open enough to receive it.

-Every encounter we experience gives us the opportunity to look at our greater self-awareness, by showing us what we can accept about ourselves.
-Our behaviour will always highlight information to the other person, which is why first impressions count.
+Every encounter we experience, gives us the opportunity to look at our greater self-awareness, by showing us what we can accept about ourselves.
+Our behaviour will always highlight information to the other person; which is why first impressions count.

-It’s hard enough for us to acknowledge our own faults, let alone hear others tell us what they think our faults are.
+It’s always hard for us to acknowledge our faults, let alone hear others tell us what they think our faults are.
 ‘The same point can be applied to almost any situation.
 Our reactions are often a reflection on how we judge ourselves and how we feel about ourselves and not the other person.’